saulamsal/InspiringDots/README.md

 Update 2: The issue isn't with the drag & drop API.
 I've found the solution to the dropzone issue.
 I'm going to create 5 divs, place them where the 5 holes are in the logo.
 This way I can easily create the drag&drop functions without too much clutter.

+Update 3: Finished the dropzones.
+Cleaned up useless code in the script file.
+There is one slight issue, since I'm positioning everything relative to the canvas the dropzone dots move when displaying the winning message.
+To fix this all I need to do when removing "display: none;" with the winning message is: subtract 20px with each dropzone from the top.